• Skip to primary navigation

 Jump to Recipe Print Recipe

-If you leave all the ingredients ready the night before, making these banana fudge muffins for breakfast is a piece of cake.
+If you line up all the ingredients and equipment the night before, making banana fudge muffins for breakfast is a piece of cake.

 Le creuset non stick 12 cup bun tin tray 941002400